abarriebee/Medical-Data-Visualizer/README.md

 File name: [medical_examination.csv](medical_examination.csv).

-The rows in the dataset represent patients and the columns represent information like body measurements, results from various blood tests, and lifestyle choices.
-You will use the dataset to explore the relationship between cardiac disease, body measurements, blood markers, and lifestyle choices.
+The rows in the dataset represent patients and the columns represent information such as body measurements, results from various blood tests, and lifestyle choices.
+The objective is to use the dataset to explore the relationship between cardiac disease, body measurements, blood markers, and lifestyle choices.

 | Feature | Variable Type | Variable | Value Type |
 |---|---|---|---|